 When that happens, I remain open to anything that looks even mildly interesting.
 And when an opportunity pops, I jump in to see what happens.
 I get to know others who are working on the issues.
 I listen to the stories.
 Through my involvement, I discover new ways to help that I didn’t even know existed until giving it a try.

 I used to not care much about local government.
 As long as my streets got plowed before I needed to get out my driveway, I was happy.
-Then one day I got an idea to apply for a seat on the City’s Transportation Commission.
+Then one day I had an idea to apply for a seat on the City’s Transportation Commission.
 The more I learned, the more I cared.
-These days I’m doing what I can to help make local transportation systems better for everyone, I completed the two full terms I’m allowed.
+After six years of doing what I could to help make my city’s local transportation systems better for everyone, I completed the two full terms I’m allowed.
 Now I’m again keeping my eyes and ears open for the next thing that piques my interest.